cwendel16834/database/readme.txt

 Parameters: none
 _______________________________________________________________________________________

-int Record::updateEntry(int entryNum, string data);
+int Record::updateAttribute(int attributeNum, string data);
-Description: Updates the specified entry to the given data string.
+Description: Updates the specified attribute to the given data string.
 Returns 0 if successful or 1 if there is an error.

 Parameters:
-entryNum: The index of the entry to update
+attributeNum: The index of the attribute to update
-data: String containing the new value for the entry
+data: String containing the new value for the attribute

 Return value: Returns 0 if successful, 1 if there is an error
 _______________________________________________________________________________________

-string Record::getEntry(int entryNum);
+string Record::getAttribute(int attributeNum);
-Description: Returns the value stored in the specified entry.
+Description: Returns the value stored in the specified attribute.

 Parameters:
-entryNum: The index of the entry to retrieve data from
+attributeNum: The index of the attribute to retrieve data from

-Return value: The value stored in the specified entry
+Return value: The value stored in the specified attribute
 _______________________________________________________________________________________

-int Record::getNumEntries();
+int Record::getNumAttributes();
-Description: Returns the number of entries in the Record
+Description: Returns the number of attributes in the Record

 Parameters: none

-Return value: The number of entries in the Record
+Return value: The number of attributes in the Record